marctalary/xFeatureTest/README.md

 As per standard xunit approach, test initialisation and cleanup for each scenario/test can be added as follows:

-- put initalisation code in the class contractor
+- put initalisation code in the class constructor

 - implment the `IDisposable` interface in your feature/test class and put the cleanup code in the `Dispose()` method